What is European Social Dialogue?

 Why focus on European Social Dialogue?

-On the worker-participation.eu website, the focus on European Social Dialogue recognises that social dialogue is a key driver of economic and social resilience, competitiveness, fairness and sustainable growth.
+Social dialogue is a key driver of economic and social resilience, competitiveness, fairness and sustainable growth.
 Knowledge of how social dialogue structures and processes function and are framed by regulation helps workers, unions, company managers and others to participate in forums and resolve economic and social issues; encourage good governance; advance sustainable industrial activity; and support the social partners’ position in European Social Dialogue.

-The worker-participation.eu website includes a brief history of European Social Dialogue in terms of its roles and outcomes.
+You can find a brief history of European Social Dialogue and its outcomes here.

 The involvement of the social partners at the European level is organised around three different types of activities:

-Key outcomes of the outcomes of the Interprofessional European Social Dialogue include the framework agreements, the frameworks of actions and the multi-annual work programmes.
+Key outcomes of the Interprofessional Europesn Social Dialogue framework agreements, frameworks of actions and the multi-annual work programmes:

 Sectoral European Social Dialogue